 Carbon Monoxide Symptoms

-Many people ask us what in carbon monoxide
+Many people ask us what are the detectable Carbon Monoxide poisoning symptoms.

-Mild carbon monoxide poisoning causes headache, nausea, vomiting, drowsiness, and poor coordination.
-Most people who develop mild carbon monoxide poisoning recover quickly when moved into fresh air.
-Moderate or severe carbon monoxide poisoning causes confusion, unconsciousness, chest pain, shortness of breath, and coma.
-Thus, most victims are not able to move themselves and must be rescued.
+Mild Carbon Monoxide poisoning causes headache, nausea, vomiting, drowsiness, and poor coordination.
+Most people who develop mild carbon monoxide poisoning symptoms recover quickly when moved into fresh air.
+Moderate or severe Carbon Monoxide poisoning causes confusion, unconsciousness, chest pain, shortness of breath, and coma.
+Thus, most victims displaying these advanced Carbon Monoxide poisoning symptoms are not able to move themselves and must be rescued.
 Severe poisoning is often fatal.
-Sometimes weeks after apparent recovery from severe carbon monoxide poisoning, symptoms such as memory loss, poor coordination, and uncontrollable loss of urine (which are referred to as delayed neuropsychiatric symptoms) develop.
+Sometimes weeks after apparent recovery from severe Carbon Monoxide poisoning, symptoms such as memory loss, poor coordination, and uncontrollable loss of urine (which are referred to as delayed neuropsychiatric symptoms) develop.

-Carbon monoxide is dangerous because a person may not recognize drowsiness as a symptom of poisoning.
-Consequently, someone with mild poisoning can go to sleep and continue to breathe the carbon monoxide until severe poisoning or death occurs.
-Some people with long-standing, mild carbon monoxide poisoning caused by furnaces or heaters may mistake their symptoms for other conditions, such as the flu or other viral infections.
+Carbon Monoxide is dangerous because a person may not recognize drowsiness as a symptom of poisoning.
+Consequently, someone with mild poisoning can go to sleep and continue to breathe the Carbon Monoxide until severe poisoning or death occurs.
+Some people with long-standing, mild Carbon Monoxide poisoning symptoms caused by furnaces or heaters may be mistaken for other conditions, such as the flu or other viral infections.

 HEALTH HAZARD INFORMATION (From NIOSH)